 VENTS- There are six adjustable vents, three on each front cab corner post (fig. 28-1).
-They may be adjusted by rotating them for desired direction, or individually turned on or off with the directional fins.
+They may be adjusted by rotating them for desired direction, or individually opened and closed with the directional fins.

 RADIO- The cab has an AM/FM tuner equipped with a CD player and Weather Band broadcasting.
 Refer to the radio manufacturer's manual for operating and programming information.